 An interesting feature present in Opera Mail is "Low Bandwidth Mode" which tries to use as little bandwidth as possible when enabled.
 For example if you enable this feature, Opera Mail will not fetch more than first 100 lines of a message unless requested by you.
 Similarly it'll only synchronize new messages and will not fetch attachments unless requested by you.
 This mode might become very useful for users using slow dial-up connection or using Internet connection with bandwidth limitations.

-Currently Opera Mail is under development and its first release candidate version is available for download.
 Interested people can download it using following link:

 Other similar articles that may interest you